 Writing at an appropriate reading level helps readers stay engaged and understand your message without unnecessary effort.
 Content that is too complex may frustrate readers, while overly simple content may feel unhelpful or unprofessional.

-• Improves clarity
+- Improves clarity

-• Increases reader engagement
+- Increases reader engagement

-• Helps reach a wider audience
+- Helps reach a wider audience

-How to Check the Reading Level of Your Writing
+How to Check Reading Level

 The easiest way to check reading level is by using an online readability tool.
 These tools analyze sentence length, word choice, and structure to estimate readability scores and grade levels instantly.